buddypress/buddypress/readme.txt

 The default home theme is not required, you can use a standard WordPress theme for your root blog if you wish.

-2. To install the default home theme move "/wp-content/bp-themes/buddypress-home/ to /wp-content/themes/buddypress-home/"
+2. To install the default home theme move "/wp-content/bp-themes/bphome/ to /wp-content/themes/bphome/"

 There are a few more steps to get you going correctly, to read the full setup guide, please visit: http://codex.buddypress.org/getting-started/installing-buddypress/

+--- Upgrading from an earlier version: ---

+1. Backup!
+2. Overwrite the /plugins/buddypress/ directory with the latest version.
+3. If you are using the default themes, overwrite them using the new versions in the /plugins/buddypress/ directory.
+If you are using your own custom themes, they will continue to work with no changes needed.

 == Frequently Asked Questions ==